 Weary Willie’s distinctive call is waking up our neighborhood for the first time in five months.
-Last night, during the full moon, the first Golden Crowned Sparrows arrived here in Davenport from their migration to British Columbia or perhaps Alaska.
+Last week, following an unusual big early storm sweeping in from up north, the first Golden Crowned Sparrows arrived here in Davenport from their migration to British Columbia or perhaps Alaska.

 Nicknamed ‘weary Willie’ for their call – “I’m so weary,” – this sparrow is our wintertime friend here, with ~20 bird flocks returning to exactly the same small shrub patches they inhabited last year here at Molino Creek Farm.
 Well, at least SOME of the birds return, and some of those with their young which were born perhaps as far north as the ‘Bering Land Bridge National Preserve.’
 Way up north, the a male feeds his mate as she incubates eggs.
 Between flying back and forth, making a nest, feeding each other, fledging and raising young, they’ve been very busy since they left.
 I’m fascinated with them because of their social structure and their tendency, like me, to be ‘home bodies.’